QData/TextAttack/docs/3recipes/models.md

 # TextAttack Model Zoo

+TextAttack is model-agnostic - meaning it can run attacks on models implemented in any deep learning framework.
+Model objects must be able to take a string (or list of strings) and return an output that can be processed by the goal function.
+For example, machine translation models take a list of strings as input and produce a list of strings as output.
+Classification and entailment models return an array of scores.
+As long as the user's model meets this specification, the model is fit to use with TextAttack.

-TextAttack includes pre-trained models for different common NLP tasks.
+To help users, TextAttack includes pre-trained models for different common NLP tasks.
 This makes it easier for users to get started with TextAttack.
 It also enables a more fair comparison of attacks from the literature.

 All evaluation results were obtained using `textattack eval` to evaluate models on their default test dataset (test set, if labels are available, otherwise, eval/validation set).
 You can use